Chicago union leaders OK plan to resume in-person class

 The girls “missed their whole eighth grade year and it felt like they weren’t really prepared for high school,” Warner said.
 “They’re all trying to figure out how to catch up and it’s a really stressful situation.”

 Angela Spencer, an organizer with the Kenwood Oakland Community Organization and a nurse, said she’s concerned about her two kids’ safety in schools.
-Spencer, who said she works as a nurse, said her kids’ schools weren’t adequately cleaned before the pandemic and she has “no confidence” in the district’s protocols now.
+Spencer said her kids’ schools weren’t adequately cleaned before the pandemic and she has “no confidence” in the district’s protocols now.

-At the same time, seven families, represented by the conservative Liberty Justice Center in Chicago, filed a lawsuit in Cook County over the closures, while more than 5,000 others have signed a petition urging a return to in-person instruction.
+Several families represented by the conservative Liberty Justice Center in Chicago, filed a lawsuit in Cook County over the closures, while more than 5,000 others signed a petition urging a return to in-person instruction.

-District officials, who call the union action “an illegal stoppage” have kept buildings open for student meal pickup and said that schools with enough staff can open their doors to students.
-Some teachers have shown up; district officials estimated about 15% of teachers did so Friday.
+District officials, who call the union action “an illegal stoppage” had kept buildings open for student meal pickup and said that schools with enough staff were allowed to open their doors to students.
+Some teachers showed up despite union directives; district officials estimated about 16% of teachers did so Monday.

-By Monday, three schools, including Mount Greenwood Elementary, were able to open, according to district officials.
+Three schools, including Mount Greenwood Elementary, were able to offer instruction Monday, according to district officials.
 Parents at the largely white school on the city's southwest side expressed relief.

 City officials argued that schools are safe with protocols in place.
 School leaders have touted a $100 million safety plan, including air purifiers in each classroom.
 Roughly 91% of staff are vaccinated and masks are required indoors.

-Union officials have argued the safety measures fall short amid record-breaking COVID-19 cases and the district has botched testing and a database tracking infections.
+Union officials have argued the safety measures fall short and the district has botched testing and a database tracking infections.

 This story has been corrected to show the mother of 15-year-old twins is called Cheri Warner, not Cherie.

-Associated Press photojournalist Charles Rex Arbogast and writer Rick Callahan in Indianapolis contributed to this report.
+Associated Press writers Kathleen Foody in Chicago, and Rick Callahan in Indianapolis and photojournalist Charles Rex Arbogast contributed to this report.
 Follow Sophia Tareen on Twitter: https://twitter.com/sophiatareen

 Credit: Charles Rex Arbogast